Sector-F-Labs/reservoir/cpd/0001-file-based-storage.md

 Future work will involve:

+- **User Experience:** The command line interface allows users to choose their preferred storage backend based on their needs:
+  - `--storage neo4j`: For users who want advanced graph relationships and vector search capabilities
+  - `--storage filesystem`: For users who prefer simple, portable, text-based storage that can be easily backed up and inspected
 - **Optimizing file I/O:** Using memory-mapped files (`memmap2`) for better performance.
 - **Implementing advanced querying:** Developing a system for querying data across multiple files.
 - **Configuration Management:** Adding support for user-configurable settings in `$XDG_CONFIG_HOME/reservoir/`.
+- **Migration Tools:** Adding commands to migrate data between storage backends (e.g., `reservoir migrate --from neo4j --to filesystem`).
-- **Phasing out Neo4j:** Once the file-based system is stable and feature-complete, we will begin the process of removing the Neo4j dependency.
+- **Phasing out Neo4j:** Once the file-based system is stable and feature-complete, we may consider making filesystem the default backend.